Markets edge higher on Federal Reserve action

 Airbus tumbled 8.6 per cent after saying it would stop production and assembly activities at its plants in France and Spain for the next four days in order to comply with government containment measures.

-Wall Street rebounded on Tuesday, following its steepest declines since the 1987 crash, with the benchmark S&P 500 was up 5 per cent after the Federal Reserve relaunched a financial crisis-era purchase of short-term corporate debt.
+Wall Street rebounded on Tuesday following its steepest declines since the 1987 crash, with the benchmark S&P 500 up 5 per cent after the Federal Reserve relaunched a financial crisis-era purchase of short-term corporate debt.

 Healthcare stocks were a bright spot as Pfizer gained 5.2 per cent after signing a deal with Germany’s BioNTech SE to co-develop a potential coronavirus vaccine.